ViharikVasireddy/Credit_card_Approval/README.md

 # Credit_card_Approval
-This project tells that user is eligible to get the credir card approval based on time and amount.
+This project tells that user is eligible to get the credit card approval based on time and amount.

 # TEAM MEMBERS